Saving Energy and Operating Costs through Heat Recovery

 Regenerative thermal oxidizers, even though effective and otherwise fuel efficient, are a substantial user of natural gas and electricity.
 They do not have to be a total drain on the bottom line, however.
 The capture of waste heat contained in the essentially clean, high temperature exhaust air can allows it to be re-utilized in the process or in other beneficial ways.
 Waste-heat recovery from an RTO can be realized when installing a new system or retrofitted after a system has been installed.
 The impetus for an end user to consider this type of heat-recovery system is the bottom line: How much heat can be recovered, and how quickly will this equipment be paid off, so the plant can truly realize the savings?

-What Are the Options for Recovering Heat?
+What Are the Options for Recovering Heat from Industrial Processes?

 Generally, one of three options is used to recover heat from an RTO.
 As it relates to achieving the highest rate of return, they can be graded as good, better or best.